• Free shipping on all orders

 What Is Cat Spray?

 Kitties use cat spray as a way to communicate with one another.
 Cats use their spray to mark their territories or even to leave messages for other cats in the area.
-You may think that only male cats spray, but that isn’t the case.
+You may think that only male cats spray, but that is not the case.
 Females spray as well, but males seem to do it more often.
 This is especially true if the male cat isn’t neutered.
 Luckily, female cat spray and neutered males don’t smell nearly as bad as the spray of unaltered males.

 You’ll know when your kitty decides to spray.
-Not only will you smell the burst of urine and chemicals produced by your cat’s scent glands near the urethra, but you’ll notice them raise their tail.
+Not only will you smell the burst of urine and chemicals produced by your cat’s scent glands near the urethra, but you’ll also notice them raise their tail.
 This is when your kitty spritzes vertical areas around your home.
 Most often these surfaces are couches, other pieces of furniture, and walls.
 Spraying looks nothing like urination.
 When your kitty urinates it will squat.
 Spraying takes place with your kitty upright.
 There’s also not as much liquid produced when your kitty sprays as there is when they urinate.

 black male cat spraying at the garden

-Image By: anlomaja, Shutterstock
+Image Credit: anlomaja, Shutterstock

 What Does Cat Spray Smell Like?

 As we already mentioned, cat spray is quite foul.
 Most people compare it to a mix of urine, ammonia, and musk.
 You’ll also hate to hear that this scent will linger for a bit.
-However, not all cat sprays are the same scent.
+However, not all cat sprays have the same scent.
 Yes, like with most things concerning your cat, certain factors determine just how bad your cat’s spray smells.

 Factors that affect a cat's spray smell are: